But Always

+But Always (一生一世) is a 2014 romantic drama film directed by Snow Zou.
+A Chinese-Hong Kong co-production, the film was released on 4 and 5 September 2014 in Hong Kong and mainland China respectively.

 Plot

-But Always takes place in New York City, however, though it focuses on Asian culture in America.

-Anran and Yongyuan meet in 1982, when Anran transfers to Yongyuan's school.
+Anran and Yongyuan meet in 1982 in Beijing, when Anran transfers to Yongyuan's school.
 She is wealthier than her classmates who approach her with suspicion.
 The school bully assigns Yongyuan to follow Anran, which is a role that he happily accepts for the next 20 years.
 One sign of his devotion is that he can always recognise her footsteps.